WEEKLY WRAP · 2026-05-18

 Rain Becomes Mastercard Principal Member, Unlocks Dual-Network Issuance

-Rain, the $1.95B stablecoin payments startup, became a Mastercard Principal Member — making it the first stablecoin infrastructure company with principal membership on both Visa and Mastercard.
+Rain, the $1.95B stablecoin payments startup, became a Mastercard Principal Member, making it the first stablecoin infrastructure company with principal membership on both Visa and Mastercard.
 The status lets Rain issue credit and prepaid cards directly on the Mastercard network across 210+ countries, without relying on third-party issuers.
 Both networks are now exploring on-chain settlement with Rain.
 Rain already powers card infrastructure for several providers in our database.
 Dual-network membership means platforms building on Rain can now offer cardholders a choice of Visa or Mastercard, a competitive advantage when merchant acceptance varies by region.
 With stablecoin card spending doubling year-over-year and LATAM expected to see double-digit market share soon, Rain's expanded reach positions it as the default infrastructure layer for the next wave of crypto card launches.

-Source: Fortune Related: Rain Card.
+Source: Fortune Rain Card →

 Quick Hits

-Market Context: The CLARITY Act committee vote is the headline, but the real story is the infrastructure maturing underneath.
-Visa's $7B stablecoin settlement pilot, Rain's dual-network membership, and 500% usage growth since 2024 all point in the same direction — crypto cards aren't an experiment anymore, they're a payment vertical.
+The CLARITY Act committee vote is the headline, but the real story is the infrastructure maturing underneath.
+Visa's $7B stablecoin settlement pilot, Rain's dual-network membership, and 500% usage growth since 2024 all point in the same direction: crypto cards aren't an experiment anymore, they're a payment vertical.
 The regulatory picture is sharpening too: the US is drawing the line between spending rewards (legal) and passive yield (restricted), while MiCA and California's DFAL are about to enforce licensing on the same day.
 Providers who've been building compliantly are about to be rewarded; those who haven't are running out of runway.

 Database Updates